Connections-Business-Directory/Connections/README.txt

 Fix potential XSS vulnerability.
 Updating is highly advised.

 = 0.8 =
 This a major update to Connections it is recommended to back before updating.

+= 0.8.1 =
+This a major update to Connections it is recommended to back before updating.